General Overview on Glass Insulators – Basic Information

 Insulators.info.
 Lots of good general information on Glass & Porcelain insulators and the hobby of collecting insulators!!
 A treasure-trove of articles and webpages on all aspects of collecting insulators!
 This should be your first stop on the internet for insulator-related material!

 https://nia.org.
-(National Insulator Association) Great information and articles.
+(National Insulator Association) .
+Great information and articles on many types of insulators, including glass and porcelain, etc.

 https://www.collectinginsulators.com.
 Rick Soller’s informational website—this site covers a lot of insulator-related “specialty” topics!